jayasankai/Java/Springboot-Visa-API-Connector/README.md

 	3. Files (Private key and other security files) should be stored in secure repository or byte stream in DB

 Note:
- as of now I am getting bellow response from the service.
+ as of now this application is getting bellow response from the service.
  {
     "responseStatus": {
         "status": 403,